 6. Metacentric Height (GM):

 The vertical distance from the center of gravity to the metacenter is called the metacentric height.
 You will come across this term numerous times in this article, and a designer is probably most concerned about this parameter during the entire design process.
 IMO Codes of Stability for Ships have laid stability criteria for ships that are mostly based on this parameter.
 So, what is it that makes this parameter so vital?
-That is something we will discuss for most part of the later part of this article, and the next few parts of this series.
+That is something we will discuss for the most part of the later part of this article, and the next few parts of this series.

 The value of GM needs to be obtained at various stages, right from initial design stage, to hull design stage, during stability analysis of a newly designed hull, after the construction of a ship, and during operations at sea.
 The methods used in these stages are different from each other, because: